LIFE SETTLEMENTS & TAXATION

 Revenue Ruling 2009-13 tax treatment on sale of whole life policy

 In this scenario, let’s go back to Mrs. Jones and her whole life policy with a cash value of $50,000.
 Instead of surrendering her policy, Mrs. Jones decides to pursue a life settlement.
-She works through Harbor Life Settlements to receive a competitive offer of $58,000, net of broker fees, for her policy.
+She works through Harbor Life Settlements to receive a competitive offer of $58,000 for her policy.

 To calculate the taxes under Revenue Ruling 2009-13, Mrs. Jones would need the cost of insurance from her insurer — a number which may or may not be available in real life.
 But for this example, let’s assume her insurer confirms that the total cost of insurance is $8,000.